 If you are an underage (under 21) driver in California you may be subject to criminal charges and possible penalties if you are stopped by law enforcement and any amount of alcohol is detected in your system.

-In California underage DUI laws are extremely strict.
-While it is against the law for minors to consume alcohol, underage drinking and driving still occurs.
+In California, underage DUI laws are extremely strict.
+While it is against the law for minors to consume alcohol, incidents of underage drinking and driving still occur.
 Unfortunately, minors can make mistakes that can have disastrous consequences.
-The repercussions of drinking and driving extend beyond the possibility of a fatal car crash, a DUI conviction if you are under the legal drinking age can carry penalties that stay with you for quite a while.
+The repercussions of drinking and driving extend beyond the possibility of a fatal car crash, a DUI conviction, if you are under the legal drinking age, can carry penalties that stay with you for quite a while.

 As you can tell, California takes underage drinking and driving very seriously and the consequences can affect you for many years.

 DUI convictions for underage drivers can have multiple penalties and these penalties depend on the circumstances of your case.
 If you are charged with having a BAC of 0.01% or higher you will face a one-year driver’s license suspension.
 If you had a BAC of 0.05% or higher, however, in addition to facing license suspension you may also have to pay fines and may be ordered to complete an alcohol education program.
 If you had a BAC of 0.08% or higher you could be charged with misdemeanor DUI, which is a standard DUI charge in California.
 If convicted of misdemeanor DUI you could face up to six months in county jail, fines, and driver’s license suspension for one year.